keptn/tutorials/site/tutorials/keptn-litmus-018.md

     kubectl delete pod -l component=server -n monitoring
     ```

-Now everything is in place, let's run our experiments and evaluate the resilience of our demo application!
+Now everything is in place, so we can run our experiments and evaluate the resilience of our demo application!

 ## Run experiment
 Duration: 4:00